axeloz/vagrant-lamp/README.md

 ### Apache

+#### Access
 Your local environment is available from your host computer at the address: http://localhost:8080.
 This will launch a default application that will:
 - list all your projects
 - show the PHP configuration
 - show the server informations

+#### Dedicated Apache virtual host

+In some cases, you might need to create a dedicated virtual host to access your project.
+For example: http://myproject.local:8080.

+**For Mac and Unix system**
+In order to do so, a script `create-vhost.sh` is provided to the root of the repository.
+Make sure it is executable (`chmod +x create-vhost.sh`) and run it (`./create-vhost.sh`).
+Just provided the required information, the script will then create an entry into the `/etc/hosts` file and add the virtual host to Apache into the `vagrant-lamp/apache/conf` folder.

+**In any case**
+You may also do it manually by created the Apache virtual host configuration file into the `vagrant-lamp/apache/conf`.
+Attention: the file must be named with a `.conf` suffix.
+You must also add manually an entry into the `hosts` file.
+Finally you must reload Apache on the VM machine using `service apache2 reload`.

 You may also access the http://localhost:8080/mail.php page.
 This is a test form allowing you to test the Mailcatcher application.